bih.button.backtotop.text

 • Loss of bladder or bowel control

-These symptoms may indicate spinal cord compression or compression of nerve bundles in the affected area, which is considered a medical emergency requiring prompt treatment.
+These symptoms may indicate spinal cord compression or compression of nerve bundles in the affected area.
+This is a medical emergency that requires prompt evaluation and treatment.

 The Importance of Timely Treatment

-The success of recovery after treatment is directly related to how quickly symptoms occur and how long the spinal cord or nerves have been compressed.
+Recovery success is closely related to how quickly symptoms appear and how long the spinal cord or nerves have been compressed.

-If spinal cord or bilateral nerve compression is suspected, the patient should undergo MRI immediately.
+If spinal cord or bilateral nerve compression is suspected, an MRI should be performed immediately.

 Patients showing signs of spinal cord compression and muscle weakness should receive urgent treatment without delay.